 • Entry fees to places of interest as per itinerary

-• Experienced English-speaking local tour guide/driver
+• Experienced English-speaking local tour guides

 • Escorted by an Australian host (subject to a minimum number of 10 clients)